 What does OhioGuidestone do?

 OhioGuidestone offers services for mental health, substance use disorder, family care, foster care, juvenile justice, residential treatment, home-based counseling, job training and more.
-Our business is helping people in a way to suits them best.
+Our business is helping people in a way that suits them best.
 OhioGuidestone has locations across Ohio.
 Our main campus is in Berea, but we serve over 30,000 people across the state.

 At OhioGuidestone, our standards, like our goals, remain high.
 We work towards creating better ways of helping those who need it most.
 Our Promise is a guarantee that we support each employee as they, in turn support our clients and communities.